Bass Reeves: Family and descendants

 He was a great-uncle of Paul L. Brady, who became the first Black man appointed as a federal administrative law judge in 1972.

 His great-great-grandson is former National Football League and Canadian Football League player Willard Reaves.
 His great-great-great-grandsons are National Hockey League player Ryan Reaves and CFL player Jordan Reaves.
-Ryan Reaves's grandfather changed the family name from Reeves to Reaves.
-This claim has not been verified by historians and/or genealogists.
+(Ryan Reaves's grandfather is reported to have changed the family name from Reeves to Reaves, a claim not verified by historians or genealogists.)